MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Navigate to the following folder: spec-driven-development

-1. Open the upload-manage-docs-feature-requirements.md file in Visual Studio Code or a text editor.
+1. Open the upload-manage-docs-feature-requirements-simplified.md file in Visual Studio Code or a text editor.

-1. Take 2-3 minutes to read through the requirements document, paying particular attention to:
+1. Take 1-2 minutes to read through the requirements document, paying particular attention to:

-    - **Business Need**: Why Contoso needs this feature (centralized document storage, version control, security)
+    - **Business Need**: Why Contoso needs this feature (centralized document storage, security)
     - **Target Users**: All Contoso employees with role-based permissions
-    - **High-Level Requirements**: The 18 numbered requirements covering upload, organization, management, integration, storage, and reporting
+    - **Core Requirements**: The 6 requirement areas covering upload, organization, access, integration, performance, and audit
     - **Success Metrics**: How feature success will be measured (e.g., 70% adoption rate, documents found in under 30 seconds)
-    - **Constraints**: Azure infrastructure, 8-10 week timeline, security policies
+    - **Technical Constraints**: Azure infrastructure, 8-10 week timeline, security policies
-    - **Out of Scope**: Features not included in this release (collaborative editing, OCR, etc.)
+    - **Out of Scope**: Features not included in this release

 1. In Visual Studio Code with the ContosoDashboard project open, open the Copilot Chat view (press **Ctrl+Alt+I**).